anima-wg/voucher/draft-richardson-anima-rfc8366bis.md

 This document registers two YANG module in the "YANG Module Names" registry {{RFC6020}}.

-IANA has registered the following:
+IANA is asked to registrar the following:

 > {:compact}
 >   name: